smohiudd/drivecycle/_static/index.rst

 A path graph data structure is created using OpenStreetMap (OSM) taxonomy.
-`intersection` denotes the edge that intersects the end node and may be another OSM `way` or simply a bus stop.
+`intersection` denotes the edge that intersects the end node and may be another OSM `way` or simply a stop location.
 For example `"intersection":["primary"]` indicates a primary road intersecting the end node.

 .. code-block:: python